Release and Renew IP address to repair connectivity issues

 Repair IPconfig release renew not functioning

 IPConfig /Release and /Renew commands functions only when your network adapter is tuned to obtain the IP address automatically.
-To say it in a different manner, you ought to have DHCP activated.
-You can set these parameters by means of Windows Network and Sharing Center.
+To say it differently, you ought to have DHCP activated.
+You can set these parameters using Windows Network and Sharing Center.

 - Proceed to Network and Sharing Center, then choose Change adapter settings.